Resident workers - Method of travel to work - All industries

-The resident workers in Glenelg Shire have a lower proportion of people using public transport to get to work than Victoria.
+Within Glenelg Shire, there is a lower proportion of resident All industries workers using public transport to get to work than the Victoria workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport Glenelg Shire's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.